Tori & Dean: Storibook Weddings

-Tori & Dean: sTORIbook Weddings is an American reality television series on Oxygen.
+Tori & Dean: Storibook Weddings (stylized as tori & dean: sTORIbook Weddings) is an American reality television series on Oxygen.
 The series premiered on April 6, 2011.
 The show follows celebrities turned wedding planners Tori Spelling and Dean McDermott as they turn one lucky couple's wedding from ordinary to an extraordinary Hollywood affair each week.

 The series is a spin-off of Tori & Dean: Home Sweet Hollywood.